forc-db/ForC/how_to/edit_the_data_(overview).md

     b.
 A window will open showing a list of your repositories.
 Select one of the three mentioned above, and specify where on your computer you want the local path to be.

-        i. *Local dropbox destinations can be a good place to store these.*
+        i.
+Local DropBox destinations can be a good place to store these.

     c.
 Select clone, and wait for the repository to be downloaded.